All GLP-1 medications from licensed 503A pharmacies Browse Products

 Is compounded semaglutide the same as brand-name semaglutide?

-Compounded semaglutide contains the same active ingredient as brand-name products.
-However, it is not considered "the same" or "equivalent" in a regulatory sense.
+Compounded semaglutide is prepared by licensed compounding pharmacies and is not FDA-approved as a finished drug product; formulation, pharmacy quality, dosing, and individual response can differ from brand-name semaglutide products.
+But it isn't considered "the same" or "equivalent" in a regulatory sense.
 Brand-name medications go through full FDA approval, while compounded medications are prepared by licensed pharmacies under different regulatory oversight.
 Both are prescribed by licensed providers based on individual patient needs.

 Yes.
 Compounding medications is a well-established, legal practice in the United States.
 Under Section 503A of the Federal Food, Drug, and Cosmetic Act, licensed pharmacies can compound medications based on valid prescriptions from licensed providers.
 FormBlends works exclusively with licensed, compliant 503A pharmacies.